New food lockers offer guests faster, safer order pickup

 Easy for employees and customers

-When an order comes in via the mobile app, a delivery code is printed out on a ticket in the kitchen.
+When an order comes in, the Grubhub app talks to Apex Cloud to create a delivery code and prints out on a ticket in the kitchen.
 When the order is ready, an employee takes the ticket to the locker and scans the delivery code, which pops open a door.
-The customer receives their unique order code by email or text, then simply scans that code at the locker, and their correct door opens.
+The customer receives their unique pickup code by email or text, then simply scans that code at the locker, and their correct door opens.